HungryTurtleCode/htc_website/jekyll/_drafts/parallax-mountains.md

 {% endraw %}{% endhighlight %}

 ***Note:**
 Setting the body height to 5000px is arbitrary at this point as we just want something taller than the screen so we have something to scroll into.
-This can be made more clean and precise later on, but for now setting it at some random large value is fine.*
+This can be made more clean and precise later on, but for now setting it at some random large value is fine.*{:***}

 ### Writing some javascript